-The nervous system and endocrine glands are the two main mechanisms of communication and coordination of the human body.
+The nervous system and the endocrine glands are the two main communication and coordination mechanisms in the human body.
 They regulate almost all organ systems.
-Although the nervous system and endocrine system work closely together, they have several differences.
+Although the nervous system and the endocrine system work closely together, they have several differences.

-The nervous system communicates through electrical signals called nerve impulses, which transmit information quickly and generally perform short-term effects.
+The nervous system communicates through electrical signals called nerve impulses, which transmit information quickly and usually have short-lived effects.

-In the endocrine system, by contrast, communication is by chemical signals, through substances called hormones.
-The endocrine system responds more slowly and usually causes longer lasting effects.
+In the endocrine system, on the other hand, communication takes place through chemical signals, through substances called hormones.
+The endocrine system responds more slowly and typically causes longer lasting effects.

-The endocrine system is made up of endocrine glands that produce hormones and are widely distributed throughout the body.
-Endocrine glands are ductless glands, that is, they secrete hormones directly into the capillaries (blood).
+The endocrine system is made up of endocrine glands, which produce hormones and are widely distributed throughout the body.
+Endocrine glands are ductless glands, that is, they secrete hormones directly into (blood) capillaries.

-The endocrine system produces its effects through hormone secretion.
+The endocrine system produces its effects through the secretion of hormones.
 Hormones are chemical messengers that influence or control the activities of other tissues or organs.
-Most hormones are carried by blood to other parts of the body, exerting effects on more distant tissues.
+Most hormones are carried by the blood to other parts of the body, exerting effects on more distant tissues.

 The main endocrine glands are: